jhajek/Linux-text-book-part-1/README.md

 __Reading PDF and ePUB__

 You can use any PDF reader, Adobe or the Microsoft Reader built into Windows 8 and 10.
-Currently Microsft Edge browser has native ePub support in the Insider Preiview and this will to everyone in the April General Update.
+Currently Microsft Edge browser has native ePub support in [Edge Browser](https://blogs.windows.com/windowsexperience/2017/04/20/week-microsoft-edge-browser-built-books-reading/#fhI8gshdmfAGSrIu.97 "ePub").

 Or you can use the [FireFox ePub Reader plugin](https://addons.mozilla.org/en-US/firefox/addon/epubreader/ "Plugin to read ePub in FireFox") that lets you read directly from the browser.